-Healthcare providers must evaluate each case individually to determine if the minor comprehends the proposed treatment adequately and therefore has the capacity to consent to the procedure.
-A minor is deemed to have capacity to consent when assessed to have Gillick competency.
+Healthcare providers must evaluate each case individually to determine if the minor comprehends the proposed treatment adequately and therefore has the capacity to consent to the procedure.^{10,11} A minor is deemed to have capacity to consent when assessed to have Gillick competency.
 Gillick competency assesses whether a child has the maturity to make their own decisions and to understand the implications of their decision.
-The assessment of competency needs to occur by the directing medical practitioner, that is, the specialist or radiologist, but the sonographer has an ethical responsibility to ensure Gillick competency with the medical practitioner.
-Sonographers should be aware of the principles of Gillick competence (including state legislation) when providing care to young persons under the age of 16 who wish to receive or decline treatment, without their carers consent or knowledge.
+The assessment of competency needs to occur by the directing medical practitioner, that is, the specialist or radiologist, but the sonographer has an ethical responsibility to ensure Gillick competence (including state legislation) when providing care to young persons under the age of 16 who wish to receive or decline treatment, without their carers consent or knowledge.
 Discussions, actions, and outcomes should be documented in the patient's medical records.